 To elicit participant feedback on the 2019 Rural Health and Health Equity Un-Meeting.

-Introduction: Addressing rural health disparities has unique challenges which require cross sector collaborations to address social determinants of health and help those in need get connected to care continuum.
+Addressing rural health disparities has unique challenges that require cross-sector collaborations to address social determinants of health and help those in need to get connected to care continuum.

 Finding solutions to clinical and translational roadblocks is a considerable part of our job.
 In collaboration with the Center for Leading Innovation and Collaboration (CLIC), we have organized our two Un-Meetings for this year.
 These Un-meetings will focus on two broad topics where we need some insightful mind power to address current and future directions.
 On March 2nd 2020 at Northwestern